How to Vote

 - An election judge will show you how the ballot works and you can ask for help with reading or marking the ballot, if you need it.

 - You will vote in a private area, and your vote is secret.
-Vote with a pen and completely fill in the oval next to your choice.
+Vote with a black pen and completely fill in the oval next to your choice.
 You can also fill out your ballot using a ballot-marking machine.
 It has many options for marking your ballot, such as large print, audio instructions, key pad or touchscreen.

 - The ballot instructions will say how many candidates you can choose for each office.
 Usually it will say to ‘choose one.’
 Some local offices may have more than one seat to fill.